 Hot TCR and cold TCR are usually specified.
 Hot TCR quantifies the increase in resistance with an increase in temperature.
 Cold TCR is the opposite and is only relevant in extremely cold operating environments or cold start situations.

-Overload Pulse Conditions and ESD
+Overload Pulse Conditions

 Thick film resistors fail under pulse conditions because they are unable to dissipate the heat generated in the resistor device by the electrical energy of the pulse